PandorianMC/PandorianGemsAPI/README.md

 # SimpleGemsAPI
 Welcome to the official SimpleGemsAPI!

-### NOTE: The SimpleGemsAPI only works for the premium version.
+### NOTE: The SimpleGemsAPI only works for the premium version [here](https://polymart.org/resource/simplegems-1-8-1-16.1611).

 # API Usage